Are cookie banners illegal?

 Additionally, the information provided to users when giving consent was too general and vague for them to understand the nature and the scope of the processing of their data, especially given the complexity of tracking-based advertisement.

 First consequence?
-Google’s new ‘Reject all’ button
+Google’s new ‘Reject All’ button

-A first sign of European authorities applying customer rights in a stricter way is that Google is finally adding a ‘Reject all’ button to its cookie banners.
+A first sign of European authorities applying customer rights in a stricter way is that Google is finally adding a ‘Reject All’ button to its cookie banners.

 Good news for privacy fans